 Vocational education is increasingly high-tech to reflect the presence of computer technology in nearly every field.
 Cars, for example, are heavily computerized and those in the repair field need a thorough knowledge of the relevant software.
 It was made obvious in recent hearings, however, that Berkshire County maintains a thriving traditional manufacturing base that needs workers educated in auto body repair and metal fabrication, and Taconic High School should continue to supply those workers.

 The larger problem is that Pittsfield was slow to respond to dramatic changes in the vocational field and is now playing catch-up.
 This is of critical importance now as the city prepares to pursue state funding for either a renovated Taconic, or ideally, a brand new Taconic with a focus on vocational education.
-School officials will have to make the case to state counterparts who have in the past expressed concern about vocational
+School officials will have to make the case to state counterparts who have in the past expressed concern about vocational programs in the city.

 Along with a vocational educational program that reflects current realities, the city will also have to demonstrate that it will finance this program for the long-term, and as subcommittee member Kathleen Amuso said Wednesday night, "We aren’t supporting the programs we have now."
 Pittsfield schools have generally been funded well in recent years in spite of the recession and slow recovery, but there appears to be a consensus among school committee members and school officials that vocational funding has not kept pace.